Hide table of contents

 Introduction

-When I first heard about EA from a TED talk by Peter Singer in 2017, I was inspired by the idea that we could carefully use evidence to maximise our positive impact on the world.
+When I first heard about EA back in 2017 from a TED talk by Peter Singer, I was inspired by the idea that we could carefully use evidence to maximise our positive impact on the world.
 At the heart of this movement were organisations dedicated to promoting effective giving – groups that not only identified the most impactful charities but also inspired and guided others (including me) to donate more and more effectively.
 I took the 🔸10% Pledge days later.

 These EG organisations have been instrumental in channelling hundreds of millions of dollars to highly effective charities and they've helped countless individuals, including myself, navigate the complex landscape of high-impact charitable giving.
 However, I didn’t donate a penny to these meta-charities that operate one step removed from direct impact interventions, for many years, preferring to donate to high impact charities working directly on problems themselves.
 In my view, by doing this as a community, we risk leaving significant impact on the table.
 These meta-charities can focus on the infrastructure, evaluation, and strategic guidance necessary for the broader field to maximise effectiveness and impact.
 They are essential in bridging gaps, identifying high-impact opportunities, and enabling other organisations to achieve or amplify their end-product impact.